 What is Midwifery Care?

-Clients in midwifery care see midwives exclusively as their primary care providers; clients do not see family physicians for pregnancy, birth, and postpartum care simultaneously.
+Clients in midwifery care see midwives as their primary care providers for pregnancy care.
+Clients will continue to see their family physician for non-pregnancy related concerns.
 Midwives are a choice of maternity care provider, not an additional service to what you would receive from a physician.

-Midwives provide prenatal care on the same schedule as a family doctor or obstetrician, conduct births, and provide postpartum care to mothers after birth.
+Midwives provide prenatal care on the same schedule as a family doctor or obstetrician, monitor labours, conduct births, and provide 6 weeks of postpartum care to their clients and their newborns after birth.
 If a complication arises during your care, your midwife will make timely arrangements for you to be seen by a doctor or another care provider as appropriate.

 You don’t need a referral from a doctor to have a midwife, and the healthcare system covers 100% of midwifery care for all residents of Canada, even if you don’t have OHIP.
 There is absolutely no cost to you.

-Currently, there are over 900 midwives in Ontario registered with the College of Midwives of Ontario.
+Currently, there are over 1000 midwives in Ontario registered with the College of Midwives of Ontario.
 In 1994, Ontario became the first province in Canada to regulate midwifery.
-Ontario Midwives practice in clinics in 100 communities across Ontario and approximately 15% of all births in the province are attended by midwives.
+Ontario midwives practice in clinics in more than 250 communities across Ontario and approximately 18% of all births in the province are attended by midwives, with this number growing year after year!

 The College of Midwives of Ontario (CMO) regulates midwifery in Ontario.
 They determine our scope of practice and our standards of care.
-All midwives in Ontario are registered with the CMO, and are required to provide maternity care which meets these standards.
+All midwives in Ontario are registered with the College, and are required to provide maternity care which meets these high standards.

 The Ontario model of midwifery is based on three principles: